RickStrahl/wwMongoDb/README.md

 CD <installFolder>
 DO _config
 ```
-Now you're ready to run a few operations:
+Now you're ready to run a few operations.

 #### Save Data (and create Db/Table if it doesn't exist)
 ```